aaronmueller/lm-property-inheritance/README.md

 # LM-Property-Inheritance
-This repository contains code for the paper "Characterizing the Role of Similarity in the Property Inferences of Language Models" by Juan Diego Rodriguez, Aaron Mueller, and Kanishka Misra.
+This repository contains code for the paper "[Characterizing the Role of Similarity in the Property Inferences of Language Models](https://arxiv.org/abs/2410.22590)" by Juan Diego Rodriguez, Aaron Mueller, and Kanishka Misra.

 ## Packages

-Pip installable ones:
+Use Python >= 3.9.
+To install dependencies, pip install the following libraries:
 ```bash
 transformers
 semantic-memory